abribiescas/github-slideshow/_slides/0000-01-03-social-media-audience.md

 Since social media was a success, business took advantage to market their products and services to their audiences.

-Knowing that they could have a great amount of data on their audiences, their marketing strategies turned out for the better.
+Knowing that the internet was free and they could have a great amount of data on their audiences, their marketing strategies turned out for the better.